YOU DON'T HAVE TO WAIT UNTIL YOU ARE ACCEPTED BY ADMISSIONS TO APPLY FOR AID

 - Special Scholarships

-Other scholarships available to Adult Undergraduate students are the Robert McDevitt Scholarship, the Newcombe Scholarship for Mature Women, and the Oppenheim Award.
+Other scholarships available to Non-Traditional Undergraduate students are the Robert McDevitt Scholarship, the Newcombe Scholarship for Mature Women, and the Oppenheim Award.
 To be considered for the McDevitt Scholarship, the completion of a minimum of 60 credits, demonstrated financial need and a proven track record of academic excellence at The University of Scranton are required.
 A student must have completed a minimum of 60 credits and demonstrate financial need to be considered for the Newcombe scholarship.
 To be considered for the Oppenheim Award, students must demonstrate financial need.
 Preference is given to displaced homemakers.
 To apply for the McDevitt, Newcombe or Oppenheim awards, students must file the Free Application for Federal Student Aid (FAFSA) by April 15th.